-Among the advisers featured in the Spear’s Landscape Gardeners Index 2025 are designers of gardens for the Natural History Museum and the Royal Academy of Arts, and decorated veterans of the RHS Chelsea Flower Show.
+Those featured in the latest edition of the Index operate at the very top of the profession, with portfolios that span projects for institutions such as the Natural History Museum and the Royal Academy of Arts, as well as award-winning gardens at the RHS Chelsea Flower Show.

 Click the links below to jump to a section of this article: